Synecdoche1/Void-NX/README.md

 ***MAKE A NAND BACK UP THROUGH HEKATE BEFORE DOING ANYTHING TO YOUR SWITCH!
 YOU HAVE BEEN WARNED!***

 I am not in any way responsible for anything that happens to your Switch, nor would I expect anything to happen.
 Use at your own discretion.
+When modifying anything on your Switch you are always at risk at possible damage, or an account ban from Nintendo.
+Use at your own risk.

 # How To Use